 Of course, there are many more reasons why your windscreen can crack.
 For an extreme example, hurricanes or heavy thunderstorms can damage your windscreen.
 It could also crack due to prolonged structural weakness or bad quality of the glass.
 Obviously, in case of an accident, your windscreen is likely to crack or get shattered from the vehicle impact.
 In fact, it would be an exception to the rule if it didn’t!

 Why is it so important to get a windscreen replacement when it is damaged?

 Even small stone chips or cracks on your windscreen can be distracting and thus impair your vision.
 It is essential that you inspect the damage immediately as it is highly likely that it will get worse over time, comprising the windscreen’s strength.
 The size and position of the damage will determine whether the entire windscreen pane requires an entire replacement or a simple repair.

 A broken windscreen can pop out any time during a collision.
 The windscreen supports the whole structure of the car, which means the roof of the car could collapse if the windscreen is not properly installed.

 Even if the windscreen only has a very small crack, it ability to withstand impact is compromised and it cannot properly protect the driver and passengers.
 Small chips can be repaired but larger ones are likely to need replacement of the entire windscreen glass.

 As a rule of thumb, the damage can possibly be repaired if it meets the following conditions:

-- If the windscreen chip it is at least 3cm away from the pane edge
+- If the windscreen chip it is at least 3cm away from the pane edge.

-Here at ukcarglass.co.uk we pride ourselves in high quality service and products at low prices.
+Here at UK Car Glass, we pride ourselves in high quality service and products at low prices.
 We supply and fit all types of windscreens.
 We carry out all windscreen replacements across all areas within mainland UK.